Prostate Cancer Treatment in St. Petersburg, FL

 What Is Prostate Cancer?

 Prostate cancer is the most common non-skin cancer in men.
-Approximately 1 in 6 men will be diagnosed with prostate cancer in the U.S. Luckily, 5-year survival of prostate cancer is up to over 99% and deaths have reduced greatly due to overall awareness and advancements with treatment.
+Approximately 1 in 6 men will be diagnosed with prostate cancer in the U.S. Luckily, 5-year survival of prostate cancer is up to over 99% and deaths have reduced greatly due to overall awareness and advancements in treatment.

 The most common type of prostate cancer is adenocarcinoma, which is cancer that starts in the gland cells.
 There are other, more rare types of prostate cancer such as small cell carcinoma, sarcomas, and neuroendocrine tumors, but most of the time a prostate cancer patient suffers from adenocarcinoma.

 What Are the Symptoms of Prostate Cancer?

 Many patients in St Petersburg don’t experience any symptoms, especially in the early stages.
 More severe prostate cancer patients can experience:

 - Blood in the urine